-- Connection Type.
-Wired or the WiFi band for the connection. - Device Name.
-If the device name is known, it is shown here. - IP Address.
-The IP address that the router assigned to this device when it joined the network.
-This address can change if a device is disconnected and rejoins the network. - MAC Address.
-The unique MAC address for each device does not change.
-The MAC address is typically shown on the product label of the device. - 5.
-To update this page, click the Refresh button.
+- IP Address: The IP address that the router assigned to this device when it joined the network.
+This address can change if a device is disconnected and rejoins the network. - MAC Address: The unique MAC address for each device does not change.
+The MAC address is typically shown on the product label of the device.